tonyhollaar/fiscal_calendar/README.md

 - Fiscal calendar below can be set with dynamic start-date and end-date.
 Currently successfully tested with start-date assumption of 364 days in first year up to dynamic end-date.

+## Tutorial

+Learn how to use Fiscal Retail Calendar in Google Colab with our tutorial notebook:

+- **[Fiscal Retail Calendar Tutorial](notebooks/fiscal_calendar_tutorial.ipynb)**: This notebook provides step-by-step instructions on getting started with the Fiscal Retail Calendar package in Google Colab.

 ## Installation